-When evaluating applications to discharge large amounts of water containing chemicals from pipelines as mentioned in the seventh subsection, the Norwegian Environment Agency will take into account the recommendations from the relevant expert bodies.
-The conclusions from consulting with independent expert bodies should be included in the application.
-Large amounts in this case mean volumes greater than 1000 m3 of water.
+When handling applications for the discharge of large amounts of water containing chemicals from pipelines as mentioned in the eight subsection, the Norwegian Environment Agency will place great emphasis on the recommendations from the relevant expert agencies.
+The conclusions following from the consultations with independent expert agencies, should be included in the application.
+Large amounts in this case refer to volumes greater than 1000 m3 of water.